dentarg/aes_gcm/README.md

 ### Sequel Column Encryption (Quick Start)

-If you're working with Ruby's `sequel-column-encryption` gem, you can decrypt data with one line:
+If you're working with the [Sequel `column_encryption` plugin](https://github.com/jeremyevans/sequel/blob/5.98.0/lib/sequel/plugins/column_encryption.rb) in Ruby, you can decrypt data with one line:

 ```crystal
 require "aes_gcm"